We’ve compiled the most common fees so you know exactly what to expect when starting your Connecticut LLC.

 Choosing a name is an important part of your business.
 Make sure that the name you choose follows all Connecticut naming requirements.
 These rules include:

 Once you have chosen a business name, you have the option to reserve it for 120 days, so no other company can legally register under that name before you do.
-We can help you do this through our Business Name Reservation Service.

 A registered agent must have a physical address in Connecticut and be available during all normal business hours to receive legal and business correspondence.
 This includes correspondence from the Secretary of State.
 We can help you find a registered agent that fits your needs.